 Should your next oven be convection?
 Our guide to convection vs. conventional ovens will help you decide.

 Although convection and conventional ovens look similar on the outside, it’s easy to see the difference between the two when you look inside.
-Convection ovens come equipped with a fan, exhaust system and often a third heating element to help you get better results from your recipes.
+Conventional ovens feature top and bottom heating elements only while convection ovens add a fan to circulate hot air within the cavity--true convection ovens include a third heating element in addition to the fan.

 A convection oven has a fan and exhaust system that circulate hot air around the cavity of the oven, reducing hot and cool spots and helping dishes on every rack cook more evenly.
 Convection ovens can also have a third heating element, called true convection, to help foods cook faster.1